Themefic-Team/beaf-before-and-after-gallery/readme.txt

 = Can we use BEAF for Elementor? =

 Yes, you can.
-Open your elementor editor, search BEAF, you will find our addon.
-Just add it, select the gallery, that's it.
+Open your Elementor editor, and search BEAF, you will find our addon.
+Just add it, select the gallery, and that's it.
 You can also create elementor before and after slider using our Shortcode.

 = How to install BEAF? =

 See the installation tab.

-= Is Free version fully free or there is a gap? =
+= Is the Free version fully free or there is a gap? =

 Yes, BEAF is fully free which is available on WordPress.org.
 This free version will always be free.
 It also has a pro version with additional features which you can purchase from our official website.